I love endurance sports. Primarily long-distance running and biking.

-Over the last 25 years I have enjoyed running on the cross-country team in high school and Collage, running marathons, ultra marathons, triathlon and long-distance bike rides and races.
-I did my first non competition marathon at 17 and have been enjoying distance events ever since.
-Unfortunately I was not always the smartest runner and injured my knee by age 22.
-This basically stopped me from running until about age 38 when i was able to pick it up again.
-Lucky i was able to bike and do elliptical workouts at the gym with much less stress and enjoy these just as much.
+Over the last 25 years, I have enjoyed running on the cross-country team in high school and Collage, running marathons, ultra marathons, triathlon and long-distance bike rides and races.
+I did my first non-competition marathon at 17 and have been enjoying distance events ever since.
+Unfortunately, I was not always the smartest runner and injured my knee by age 22.
+This basically stopped me from running until about age 38 when I was able to pick it up again.
+Lucky I was able to bike and do elliptical workouts at the gym with much less stress and enjoy these just as much.

-In college I ran for the cross-country team and enjoyed it.
-I was not the best on the team but was on varsity my freshman and sophomore years (the only two years I ran on the team) and I did help the team make it to the national championships my sophomore year.Training for ultras:
+Cross-country team: In college, I ran for the UW Whitewater Cross-Country team.
+I was not the best runner but was on varsity my freshman and sophomore years (the only two years I ran on the team) and did help our school make it to the national championships my sophomore year.

 Ultra 1 Ice Age Trail 50 – 1998

-the next year i ran again but with much less training.
+The next year I ran again but with much less training.
 Same race, a bit warmer of a day and about the same time as the year before.

-RW24 2010 – 24 hour urban bike race
+RW24 2010 – 24-hour urban bike race

-strengthened my legs enough and was able to do it.
-So of course i started running marathons to see if i could, and i could.
-Slow but i still could.
-And this opened me up to doing an iron man.
-Of course swimming was something else i had not done for years but luckily my apartment complex has a lap pool so I used this for practice.
-On a saturday in september i woke up early to try my first Ironman distance event.
-I did not follow the swim, bike, run but was just trying to get the distances in under the 17 hour time limit.
-I did it in 16:45 but that is more do to the fact that i did not push myself to go faster.
+At some point, I decided I wanted to do an Ironman.
+It had always been a dream of mine but with my running injury, it was out of the questions.
+I had been biking a lot as well as working out on the elliptical machine without a problem but running was not something I had tried for over 15 years.
+Well, I tried it out on the treadmill and was fine.
+I Must have strengthened my legs enough and was able to do it.
+So, of course I started running marathons to see if I could, and I could.
+Slow but I still could.
+And this opened me up to do an Ironman.
+Of course swimming was something else I had not done for years but luckily my apartment complex has a lap pool so I used this for practice.
+On a Saturday in September, I woke up early to try my first Ironman distance event.
+I did not follow the swim, bike, run but was just trying to get the distances in under the 17-hour time limit.
+I did it in 16:45 but that is more due to the fact that I did not push myself to go faster.